FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 > If you use additional (public) domains and have subdomains you want to remain LAN-only it is critical the `server_name` directive in their proxy files **is not `*`**.
 Explicitly specify the domain like `server_name: subdomain.my_interal_tld.com;` and if use auto-generated proxies ensure [per host TLD](https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi?tab=readme-ov-file#subdomains-and-tld) is configured.
 {: .prompt-warning }

+### Ad-block with Technitium

+From the Technitium dashboard nagivate to **Settings -> Blocking -> Allow / Block List URLs**

+Each line should be a URL to a plain text with domains (and/or expressions) to block with.
+The format is the same as Pi-hole so all the lists used on Pi-hole can also be used here.

+Alternatively, use **Quick Add** to add a recommended block lists.